How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

 That’s the recipe Barclays Bank, a British bank with a history stretching back into the 17th century, has employed to grow its business since expanding into the U.S. market.

-And, if you want to save money for the long term without accessing your account regularly, Barclays may be a great fit for you.
-Check out our Barclays Bank ratings, and our Barclays Bank review for more reasons why Barclays Bank is a worthwhile option for your savings account.
+If you want to save money for the long term without accessing your money regularly, Barclays may be a great fit for you.
+Check out our Barclays Bank ratings and our Barclays Bank review for more reasons why Barclays Bank could be a worthwhile option for your savings account.

 Barclays Bank Review

 Product Description: Barclays Bank does one thing well: high interest online savings.
 You can link multiple accounts and deposit checks online through the web app.
 Barclays requires no account minimums and no monthly fees.
 This account is best for those who want only a high-interest online savings account.

 When it comes to Products & Services, Barclays Bank offers a great high-yield savings account, as well as CDs.
 However, you won’t find any checking or money market accounts here.
 Barclays Bank’s Interest Rates are much higher than the national average.
 And its CD rates are far better than what you’ll find at a brick-and-mortar bank.
 However, we’ve seen even higher rates at other online-only banks.
 We’ve given Barclays Bank high marks for Fees & Charges because there are no fees to open or maintain an account.
 Barclays also charges an insufficient funds fee of only $5 – far better than the typical $30.
 Barclays’ Website/App accessibility is fine, but we’ve heard complaints about the mobile app.
 Customer Service isn’t around the clock, but it is available seven days a week.

 Based in London, Barclays Bank offers financial services to nearly 50 million people around the globe.

 The bank traces its history back to 1690.
 The world was a much different place then.
 The United States didn’t exist.
 The Industrial Revolution hadn’t begun.
 Capitalism itself was in its infancy.